hardbyte/rust-telemetry-example/README.md

 ## Architecture

-The system consists of two Rust services, a PostgreSQL database, and a Kafka message queue.
+The system consists of two Rust services, a separate data access layer (DAL), a PostgreSQL database, and a Kafka message queue.
 All telemetry data is collected by the OpenTelemetry Collector and visualized using Grafana, Loki, Tempo, and Prometheus.
 Sentry is integrated for advanced error tracking and is correlated with the OpenTelemetry traces.

+### Crate Structure

+This is a Cargo workspace with the following crates:

+- **`bookapp`**: Main REST API service (port 8000)
+- **`bookapp-dal`**: Data access layer with repository pattern and SQLx integration
+- **`backend`**: Secondary service for cross-service communication (port 8001)
+- **`client`**: Generated API client using Progenitor for type-safe service calls
+- **`tests`**: Integration tests for end-to-end telemetry validation

 ### Service and Data Flow